rubymonsters/speakerinnen_liste/README.md

 # After installation
 $ echo 'export PATH="/usr/local/opt/elasticsearch@2.4/bin:$PATH"' >> ~/.zshrc # please check, if you have to replace `~/.zshrc` with any other dotfile, e.g. .bash_profile, .bashrc, etc.
 $ brew services list # check if Elasticsearch is now listed as brew services
-$ brew services start elasticsearch@2.4 # start elasticsearch
+$ brew services start elasticsearch@2.4

+# Optional: Set a symlink and run Elasticsearch automatically on startup
+$ ln -sfv /usr/local/opt/elasticsearch@2.4/*.plist ~/Library/LaunchAgents

 # Troubleshooting:
-If you have any issues to install the old version (which is 'keg only'), try `brew link —force elasticsearch@2.4` to make Elasticsearch run.
+If you have any issues to install the old version (which is 'keg only'), try `$ brew link —force elasticsearch@2.4` to make Elasticsearch run.
 ```

 ### Ubuntu